 Side Scrolling Games

 Pitching games to clients required a lot of rapid concept work, gameplay examples, and finished splash screens.
-A small studio like Fifth Column Games had to constantly create new game designs, which allowed us to visualize many types of games.
+As Art Director of a small studio like Fifth Column Games, we had to constantly create new game designs, which allowed us to rapidly visualize many types of games.